JugBones/OOP_FP/README.md

 ### You can check my Final Project description files here!

-I made an application that was inspired by the owner of a mini cafe or usually called around my neighborhood.
+I made an application that was inspired by the owner of a mini cafe or usually called warkop around my neighborhood.
 The purpose of this application project is to help warkop owners make their warkop more sophisticated and cool, it can also help them to manage their business. - Alex

 - 🎥 My demo video : Video demo.mp4
 - 🛠 My source code folder : pkgoopfp -> src/pkgoopfp